tdealmeidamarcondes2019/Code-Challenge/README.md

 Aggregation_queries.txt

 2.2.
-Getting the number of loans per month
+Query result with the number of loans per month

 query_2.csv

-2.3 Getting the total amount of all loans per month
+2.3 Query result with the total amount of all loans per month

 query_3.csv

-2.4 Getting the average amount of each loan per month
+2.4 Query result with the average amount of each loan per month

 query_4.csv

-2.5 Getting the smallest loan size per month
+2.5 Query result with the smallest loan size per month

 query_5.csv

-2.6 Getting the largest loan size per month
+2.6 Query result with the largest loan size per month

 query_6.csv

-2.7 Ordering by most recent month first
+2.7 Query result with table ordered by most recent month first

 query_7.csv